jpluscplusm/asdf-arbitrary-binary-downloader/README.md

 NB This plugin's name is a "playful" reminder that the security model of ASDF is very much "buyer beware".
 ASDF requires you to trust plugin authors, as plugins execute code directly on your machine.
 This plugin goes one step
 further: **you must explicitly configure this plugin only to download binaries that you trust**. **The onus is on you, the user, to use only those binaries that you trust**. _This plugin cannot download binaries that you haven't **explicitly** told it about_.

 You should not use this plugin simply because someone tells you to.
 You should know what problem you're trying to solve by using it, and should understand the links in the chain of trust that you're relying on.

-## Usage
+## Using this plugin

-This tool is at version v0.0.2.
-This means its interface is liable to change completely, as it's currently totally experimental.
+This tool is at version v0.0.3.
+This means its interface is liable to change, as it's currently pretty experimental.

 Well before v1.0.0 is released, however, a more stable interface will be iterated towards.